-Accordingly, your petition for alternative apportionment for tax year ended June 30, 20XX and for prospective tax years ending on or after June 30, 20XX cannot be granted.
+Accordingly, your petition for alternative apportionment for tax year ended DATE, and for prospective tax years ending on or after DATE, cannot be granted.
 However, if you have additional information related to this request that was not previously submitted, you may supplement your petition and we will reconsider your request.
-Please note that 86 III.
+Please note that 86 Ill.
 Adm.
 Code Section 100.3390(e)(1) requires a petition to be filed at least 120 days prior to the due date (including extensions) for the first return for which permission is sought to use the alternative apportionment method.
-In addition, this ruling only addresses your alternative apportionment petition and makes no decision on the amended return's refund claim to correct an error to include COMPANY 1's federal taxable income into the returns.